 While both of those things are important, it’s equally important to make sure you are comfortable with some basic skills you may have taken for granted while living at home with your parents!

 Before you take your first step on campus as a full-time student, make sure you learn these five skills:

 1. Laundry Basics

-If your clothes always end up crisp and clean when your parents do your laundry, have them walk you through the process.
+Have a parent or a sibling walk you through the process.
 Then load up on quarters and detergent the summer before college!

 2. Cooking Simple Meals

 The best advice to know on the first day of college is the kind you will use every day, and cooking tips certainly qualify.
 You’ll get tired of eating toaster pastries, pizza delivery and ramen noodles daily.
 In fact, it won’t be long before you’re crave that home-cooked meal (how long before Thanksgiving?).
 This is why you should learn how to take advantage of your dorm’s kitchen.

 Get some recipes from your parents, and try them out the summer before college so you’re ready to use the oven and stove in your dorm building.
 Even if your dorm doesn’t have a full kitchen, you’ll probably have a microwave in your room.
 There are entire cookbooks and websites devoted to healthy meals you can make in the microwave — test them out at home so you can impress your new roommate!